EdinGuso/ecowcdb/README.md

     As observed in the analysis part of the project, not every network topology has the same behavior when it comes to cuts.
 Therefore, the generic heuristic algorithm does not always provide the best result.
 Nevertheless, it can be observed in the next section that the algorithm provides satisfying results for most topologies.

 ### Achievments
 We designed four tools described in [Solution](#solution).
-This project, including the modifications done to the existing codebase as well as the ECOWCDB library, exceeds 2500 lines of code, out of which I would classify ~500 lines as high value code.
+This project, including the modifications done to the existing codebase as well as the ECOWCDB library, exceeds 2500 lines of code, out of which ~500 lines are high value code.

 Our first main contribution is providing a tool for in-depth analysis of the trade-off between accuracy and tractability of Network Calculus in FIFO networks.
 The second main contribution is the heuristic algorithm.
 Results obtained with the heuristic algorithm can be seen in [Results](#results).

 ### Results
 In this section, we will display the quality of the cuts obtained by our heuristic algorithm.
-We will do so by comparing the results obtained with the heuristic algorithm to the results obtained during exhaustive and partial search in the analysis part.
+We will do so by comparing the results obtained by the heuristic algorithm to the results obtained during exhaustive search in the analysis part.

 <style>
 table {